spatialnetworkslab/vue-gg/docs/core/section.md

 ```
 :::

-The `scales` prop takes an object that has a `x` and/or a `y` property.
-These properties
-are optional- it is allowed to only specify `x`, or leave out the `scales` prop
+The `scale-x` and `scale-y` props are optional- it is allowed to only specify
+`scale-x`, or leave out both `scale-x` and `scale-y` altogether.
-altogether.
-If the `x` scaling is not specified explicitly, it will default to
+If the `scale-x` scaling is not specified explicitly, it will default to
 whatever values constitute the left and right borders of the section (in this case:
+`[50, 450]`), which means that no transformation will take place.
-`[50, 450]`).
-The same goes the scaling of the `y` dimension.
+The same goes the scaling of the y-dimension with `scale-y`.

-The `x` and `y` scaling options can be specified in a number of ways.
+The x and y scaling props can be specified in a number of ways.
 Besides
 the method discussed above, where an Array of length 2 is used to specify the
 domain of the dimension, it is also possible to use a String that corresponds
 to the name of a column within the current [data scope](../concepts/data-loading.md#data-scope).